-The Academic Alternative combines a focus on academic excellence in the core subjects with strategies that foster a joy in learning through creative; critical and global thinking; and opportunities for youth to discover their own strengths as learners with a strong emphasis on developing character, in order to become citizens and leaders in a changing world.
+The Academic Alternative Program combines a focus of academic excellence in the core subjects with strategies that foster a joy in learning through creative, critical and global thinking.
+Students discover their own strengths as learners in order to become citizens and leaders in a changing world.

 Program Description and Key Program Elements:

 The primary goals of the program are to foster the habits of mind that define global leaders with a life-long love of learning while preparing a strong foundation for post-secondary learning.
 To accomplish these goals the following key elements will be integral to programming:

 - A strong academic program with additional time for study in the areas of English language arts, social studies, mathematics, science and French language